 He entered and won a Vancouver band competition in 2015 and redeemed his winnings of studio time recording his recent EP ‘Songs Written in Canada’ with Vancouver producer Jeff Zipp.
 He released it on March 8, 2017 and has played various shows in support of the record including sell outs at the infamous Railway Club and the Mission Folk Music Festival in the summer of 2018 where he was invited by David Francey to sing David’s song ‘Saints and Sinners’ during one of the workshop stages.

-With his sights set on 2019, Brian is currently in the process of recording and releasing new material that combines his love of the craft with the many different influences he draws from in his life.
+Brian is currently in the process of recording and releasing new material that combines his love of the craft with the many different influences he draws from in his life.
 From death metal to folk, Ireland to Canada, Brian likes to paint his life the same way he paints his music - with many different brushes.